adambard/learnxinyminutes-docs/osl.html.markdown

 // 2.
 Shaders //
 ////////////////

-// Shaders extend the functionality of a renderer with custom behavior of materials and light
+// Shaders explain the custom behavior of materials and light
 // Shader's syntax is similar to the main function in C
 // The inputs and the outputs should be initialized to default types shader multiply(float a = 0.0,